 This standard updates MU-MIMO technology with up to 8 data streams with 160 MHz frequency and 256 QAM modulation, although there are cases where 1024-QAM can be used.
 It usually operates alongside 802.11n for devices using the 2.4 GHz band at the same time.

 This is the new version called WiFi 6 and 6th generation WiFi implemented in 2019, and that many routers and computers already have support thanks to the new hardware.
-In addition to MU-MIMO, the new OFDMA technology is introduced that improves the spectral efficiency of the network for WLAN, where a large number of users are connected.
+In addition to MU-MIMO, the new OFDMA technology is introduced that improves the spectral efficiency of the network for WLAN, where many users are connected.
 For this reason, it is a standard that, above all, increases its performance with large client loads and simultaneous transmissions.

 It operates on the 2.4 GHz and 5 GHz frequencies and supports four × 4 and 8 × eight connections in both cases, reaching speeds of up to 11 Gbps, almost begging for the previous standard’s benefits.
 For this, the 160 MHz frequency and 1024-QAM modulation are used.
 There are still few WiFi repeaters with this protocol, and most operate on the previous ones.